Pendragonz/raspi-blockchain-env-monitor/README.md

 Returns any error messages the application outputs.

 ### 192.168.1.X:5000/reset
-Stops any currently running services and deletes the registered user.
+Stops any currently running services, deletes the registered user and backsup the local database and keyfile.

 ### 192.168.1.X:5000/refund
 If the application is running on Stellar's mainnet, it will refund any unused XLM back to the sender.